Apollon77/ioBroker.meross/README.md

 * (Apollon77) Optimize Meross Communication by using only one MQTT connection instead of one per device when cloud is used
 * (Apollon77) Add new state "disabled" to ignore connection error of a device; reconnections are still tried, but no error are logged if not successful
 * (Apollon77) Add support for Online status reports from MTS100 hub devices
+* (Apollon77) Automatically logout from meross cloud on adapter end; next start will do a new Login
 * (Apollon77) Optimize MTS200 handling

 ### 1.8.0 (2022-01-05)